 September 17th 2017 – By: William Larsen – Civilians News – “News For All Views”

-– Trump Declares, “National State Of Emergency,” On Pharmaceutical Drugs. –
+– Trump Declares A National State of Emergency On Pharmaceutical Drugs –

-Opioid – Some of the most commonly abused opioids are prescription drugs, such as codeine-containing Tylenol (1, 2, 3 and 4), hydromorphone (Dilaudid), oxycodone (OxyContin, Percocet, Percodan), morphine and others.
-Because of the risk of abuse, opioids are prescribed cautiously for chronic pain.
+Opioid(s) – “Some of the most commonly abused prescription drugs, often used as pain treatment… including; codeine, Tylenol (1, 2, 3 and 4), hydromorphone (Dilaudid), oxycodone (OxyContin, Percocet, Percodan), morphine and others.”

-I believe that the title of the drugs themselves, namely “pain killers,” is a big part of the problem itself.
-The term, “pain killer,” to me seems more like a nefarious marketing ploy, then a medicinal title.
+But in all seriousness, I pose these questions… because what are the solutions?
+And personally, I believe that the foremost solution is to simply rename these drugs.
+Whereby, I believe that the title(s) of the drugs themselves, “namely pain killers,” could be a big part of the problem itself.
+And in particular, the term, “pain killer,” to me seems more like a nefarious marketing ploy than a medicinal title at all!

 Just a thought.